Connect with others who understand.

 Written by Alison Channon

-Most Common Symptoms of Narcolepsy
+The Most Common Symptoms of Narcolepsy

-Excessive Daytime Sleepiness (EDS)
+Excessive Daytime Sleepiness

 Excessive sleepiness can manifest differently in children and adults.
 While adults may have sleep attacks, children may exhibit irritability, hyperactivity, and attention problems.
-Children may revert to the napping schedule of a younger child without being more alert or refreshed when waking.
+Children may revert to the napping schedule of a younger child without feeling more alert or refreshed when waking.

 Cataplexy

 Stress and poor sleep can worsen cataplexy.
 In some cases, people experience status cataplecticus — repeated cataplexy episodes over a period of several hours.
 Status cataplecticus can also be caused by medication withdrawal.
-It’s believed that cataplexy occurs when the muscle limpness that occurs during REM sleep happens when a person is awake.
+It’s believed that cataplexy occurs when the muscle limpness of REM sleep happens when a person is awake.

 Sleep Paralysis

-Sleep paralysis is an inability to move or speak, usually when first waking up, though it can happen when falling asleep.
+Sleep paralysis is an inability to move or speak, usually when first waking up, though it can also happen when falling asleep.
 Sleep paralysis impacts between 25 percent and 50 percent of people with narcolepsy.
-Sleep paralysis usually only lasts a few seconds, but can last minutes on rare occasions.
+Sleep paralysis usually only lasts a few seconds, but it can last minutes on rare occasions.
 Sometimes people experience the sensation of suffocating when they have an episode of sleep paralysis.
 Sleep paralysis is related to a dysfunctional REM sleep cycle.

 Hallucinations